 1.1.
 MOTIVATION 15

-The present work was motivated by these gaps in literature, and aims to take com- putational cognitive models of navigation-scale spatial memory one step closer to mod- elling behaviour in realistic environments, such as high-fidelity robotic simulations or physical environments.
+The present work was motivated by these gaps in the literature, and aims to take com- putational cognitive models of navigation-scale spatial memory one step closer to mod- elling behaviour in realistic environments, such as high-fidelity robotic simulations or physical environments.
 It aims to do so by means of proposing probabilistic mecha- nisms of spatial cognition which are implementable in brains and can reproduce be- haviour data, and by computationally implementing these mechanisms, in the form of cognitive models and within an existing cognitive architecture.
 Situated within the computational sub-fields of cognitive science (cognitive modelling and cognitive ar- chitectures), the goal of this work is to contribute to the understanding of information processing in human cognition.
 As such, although it is computational in nature, the extent of its success is determined by its ability to predict and explain the kinds of behaviour data it is intended to model, as well as its consistency with established find- ings in psychology and neuroscience.
 It is not aiming for performance, or accuracy of learned spatial representations (these are the domains of robotics), or for maximizing neurobiological fidelity at the cellular level or below.
 Although building on neuro- scientific evidence, our concern is modelling spatial information processing on Marr’s algorithmic level of analysis (Marr & Poggio, 1976; Poggio & Marr, 1977), as opposed to e.g. biological neural networks - see Table 1.1 -, with a single exception.